Enumerating 3-generated axial algebras of Monster type: Configuration of axes

+This means that we may choose the images $\bar G_d$ up to conjugation in the factor group and this is independent for each axis $a$, $b$ and $c$.
+Also, if $u \neq 1$ is central in $G$ then we should discard the possibility of $G_d=G$ because of Lemma \ref{identity}.

+For our $24$ remaining groups, we enumerate all possible stabilisers and find $257$ possible cases.
+We use Lemma \ref{faithful} to discard $138$ of these, of those remaining a further $20$ are failed by Lemma \ref{identity} and finally Lemma \ref{symmetricorbs} allows us to discard another $56$.
+This leaves $43$ cases in total.

-We must now be careful in building the possible sets of axes $X$ as we did not assume that the conjugacy classes of the involutions were distinct.
-If two axes, say $a$ and $b$, have Miyamoto involutions such that $x^G = y^G$ and $G_a$ is conjugate to $G_b$, then the orbits $O_a$ and $O_b$ have isomorphic actions of $G$ on them.
-So, there are two possibilities to combine them.
-Either $a^G \cup b^G$ is the disjoint union of $O_a$ and $O_b$, or is equal to a single copy of $O_a \cong O_b$.
+The next step is to build the possible actions of $G$ on the set of axes.
+For each stabiliser $G_d$, we can easily recover the action of $G$ on the orbit $d^G$; it is just isomorphic to the action of $G$ on the cosets of $G_d$.
+However, we cannot assume that $a^G$, $b^G$ and $c^G$ are disjoint, so we must be careful building the possible sets of axes $X$.
+If two axes, say $a$ and $b$, have Miyamoto involutions which are conjugate and the axis stabilisers $G_a$ and $G_b$ are also conjugate, then the orbits $a^G$ and $b^G$ have isomorphic $G$-actions.
+So, a priori, there are two possibilities to combine them.
+Either $a^G \cup b^G$ is the disjoint union of $a^G$ and $b^G$, or $a^G \cup b^G = a^G = b^G$.
+However, the first option is not valid when either $a$, or $b$ is unique by the definition of uniqueness (note that if either is unique, then they both are).